agrawalvansh/ags-erp-desktop/README.md

-# AGS ERP – Offline Inventory & Accounting Suite
+# AGS ERP – Web + Offline Desktop Inventory & Accounting Suite

-AGS ERP is a lightweight, **100 % offline** Enterprise Resource Planning system designed for Indian SMEs that still rely on pen-and-paper billing.
-It bundles an elegant React + Tailwind UI with a blazing-fast Node/Express + SQLite API, giving you everything you need to manage products, invoices, orders and ledgers without internet connectivity or monthly fees.
+AGS ERP is a lightweight ERP that runs in two variants:

+- **Offline Desktop App (Electron)** – 100% local, no internet required.
+Ideal for shops that prefer on‑prem usage with a simple installer.
+- **Web App (Cloud)** – Deployed to Vercel (frontend) and AWS EC2 (API), secured via Cloudflare Tunnel/PM2/systemd.

+Built with React.js, Node.js and SQLite, with Electron.js + IPC for the desktop app.
+Manage products, invoices, orders and ledgers without monthly fees.

 ---

+## 🧭 Variants: Web vs Desktop

+- **Web App (Cloud)**
+  - Frontend served from `/dist` on any static host (e.g., Vercel)
+  - API on AWS EC2 (Express), typically behind Cloudflare Tunnel with PM2/systemd
+  - Best for distributed access and remote availability

+- **Offline Desktop App (Electron)**
+  - Bundles the React UI with an embedded Express + SQLite runtime
+  - Data stored locally in a single SQLite file
+  - Best for single‑machine usage with no dependency on the internet

 ## ✨ Feature Highlights